sider/sider-docs/docs/tools/others/pmd-cpd.md

 ### `language`

-This option allow you to specify a language you want to analyze.
+This option allows you to specify a language you want to analyze.
 Here are available:

 - `apex`
 - `cpp`